 A Positive Support Transition Plan (PSTP), DHS-6810 (PDF) is referenced several times in the rule.
 It is a template for teams to outline their plan to teach a person new skills and to develop support strategies to prevent challenging behaviors.

-A PSTP is required for 245A-licensed providers only if there are three incidents of emergency use of manual restraint (EUMR) within 90 days, or four incidents within 180 days.
-If a 245A-licensed provider also uses procedures prohibited under Minn.
-Rule 9544.0060 (like mechanical restraint or seclusion, for example) these must also be included in the PSTP as targeted interventions, even if these procedures are allowed under other statutes, such as in secure facilities.

 When a PSTP is created for a person and the incidence of targeted interventions listed in the plan do not decrease within six months, service providers must submit a request to the case manager or directly request help with the PSTP from an external qualified professional.
 For example, if there are two incidents of EUMR in January, two in February and then five in June, this increase in restraint use would require consulting an external qualified professional.
 Working with other professionals — such as occupational therapists, speech-language pathologists or behavior analysts — is common and encouraged when supporting people with challenging behaviors.

 Functional behavior assessments